Tips For Ergonomics – How To Reduce Pain Symptoms At Work & Home

 There are simple ways you can stretch even while remaining working at the computer.
 Simple exercises for the neck can be done while sitting and working, a spine lengthening stretch can be done while sitting at the computer and will help train correct body posture.
 Back support cushions are readily available and can be an inexpensive alternative to purchasing a new ergonomic chair.

-Tips For Sitting Computer Work – Neck & Back Pain
+Tips For Sitting Computer Work – Ergonomics For Neck & Back Pain

 To help reduce strain on the neck and shoulders, keep the top of a monitor level with your eyes.
 Keeping the keyboard, along with document holders straight in line with your body can help avoid any unnecessary twisting and turning repeatedly to one side.
 Maintaining this balance can help avoid neck and shoulder pain associated with computer use, especially women, called trapezius myalgia.